luca-nik/mev_agent/README.md

 The resulting total value bought via COIN1 -> COIN2 is: 18181.818181818187440513
 ```

-Moreover an extra JSON-file called `test1-results.json` is created
+Moreover, an extra JSON-file called `test1-results.json` is created

 ```json
 {